Lunexa-AI/right-line/docs/QUICKSTART.md

-# RightLine MVP Quick Start Guide (Vercel Edition)
+# Gweta MVP Quick Start Guide (Vercel Edition)

-> **Get RightLine running in 5 minutes** - This guide gets you from zero to a working serverless legal Q&A system.
+> **Get Gweta running in 5 minutes** - This guide gets you from zero to a working serverless legal Q&A system.

 ## Prerequisites
 - Python 3.11+